- About -

 Banner operates educational programs designed to prevent students from dropping out as well as recover students who have already dropped out.
 Banner’s dropout prevention program utilizes an innovative and effective blended learning model to teach core subjects, offers extensive credit recovery and vocational classes, and promotes and assists students with dual enrollment opportunities at local colleges.

-- Our Leadership -
+- Leadership -

-Eric Carlton has nearly 30 years of experience in the education arena.
+Eric Carlton has over 30 years of experience in the education arena.
 He served as a special education teacher, assistant/associate principal, and principal of a large public high school.
 Eric later became a regional vice president of a national educational services company.
-In 2003, he started an organization to operate alternative and therapeutic day programs.
+In 2003, he started Banner to open and operate alternative and therapeutic day programs.
 Eric earned his Bachelor of Arts in African Studies from the University of Maryland Baltimore County, Masters of Science in Special Education from Johns Hopkins University, and Education Specialist Degree from Walden University.
 He is certified in Administration, Special Education and Instructional Leadership and belongs to numerous associations.
 Eric has received significant accolades, including the AdvancED Illinois Leadership Award and Excellence in Education Award, the Maryland Governor’s Citation for Excellence in Instructional Leadership, the Baltimore Mayor’s Community Partnership Award and UMBC’s Alumni of the Year Award.
 He is involved with several nonprofit boards and has worked with AdvancED for the past twelve years, serving as a lead evaluator and as the chairperson of its Illinois Performance Management Group.
 Over the past 30 years, Eric has been instrumental in improving the lives of thousands of disadvantaged students.
 Eric can be reached by calling Banner or by email at email@example.com.

-Barry Cohen has more than 15 years of experience in the educational innovation arena, and a diverse background in accounting, law and business.
-He received his Bachelor of Science in Accountancy from Bentley University and his Juris Doctor from University of Maryland School of Law.
+Barry Cohen has more than 18 years of experience in the educational innovation arena, and a diverse background in accounting, law, and business.
+He received his Bachelor of Science in Accountancy from Bentley University and his Juris Doctor from the University of Maryland School of Law.
 Upon graduation from law school, Barry represented businesses for over a decade at large Baltimore law firms.
 In 2003, he left the private practice of law to become an entrepreneur in the education field, opening and operating alternative and therapeutic schools, and developing innovative curricula.
 He has developed effective business structures and streamlined administrative work both for his companies and as a consultant to other companies.
 He has opened numerous schools and educational programs with a focus on changing the landscape of urban education for the most disadvantaged and disengaged students.
-Through these programs, thousands of students have been educated, have received their degrees and have achieved post-secondary success.
+Through these programs, thousands of students have been educated, have received their degrees, and have achieved post-secondary success.
 Barry is also active in his community and sits on the boards of several nonprofit organizations.
 Barry can be reached by calling Banner or by email at firstname.lastname@example.org